As you gather around for thanksgiving dinner, play some Thanksgiving games, have great conversations, and enjoy the company of family and friends.

 - lots and lots of whipped cream

-Toss the pumpkin candies into each pan and hide them with a ton of whipped cream.
+Toss five pumpkin candies into each pan and hide them with a ton of whipped cream.

 Give a pan to each participant.
 Everyone must use their mouths to dig through the cream and collect the pumpkin candy.